Mixing NV Energy Policy with Go Solar Group

 3. What type of Return on investment can I expect?

-4. If I need to move my solar panels, are there company services there to help me?
+4. If I need to move my solar panels, will the solar company help me?

 Go Solar Group’s Answers to Buying Questions

 Go Solar Group only offers buying options to their customers.
-You can either pay for your system in cash, or you can get a loan.
-Go Solar Group has a third party financing company with whom they work to provide you the best options.
+You can either pay for your system in cash or get a loan.
+Go Solar Group has a third-party financing company with whom they work to provide the best options.

 Pre and Post Installation Q&A

 The best time to ask your questions is during an in-person meeting with the solar consultant.
-Asking all your questions at this meeting will help you to better decide if the company is a good fit for you.
+Asking all your questions at this meeting will help you determine if the company is a good fit for you.